 It is so refreshing, there’s no more shortness of breath.
 I can breathe normally, go upstairs without a problem, and others.
 Don’t throw the food.
 There are many others who missed eating food just I did.

 Don’t waste your time to see something useless.
 There are many others who can’t see clearly, even to read Qur’an just I did.

 Don’t feel grumble because of tiring job.
 There are many others who can’t move by themselves, just I did.

 Let’s take a moment to contemplate, for being able to eat, drink, see, walk, raise your children.
 All of them are great blessings from God.
 Don’t take it for granted.

 If you feel sadness, complain, and worry about something until you become ungrateful of His Blessings.
 Please, think again.

 The infection of Botulinum bacteria had caused severe symptoms in my body.
-As its toxin attacks the nervous system, the muscles became weak gradually and it may cause paralysis.
+As its toxin attacks the nervous system, the muscles became weaker and weaker gradually and it may cause paralysis.
 I couldn’t drink and eat because it was hard for me to swallow.
 I couldn’t see clearly because the eyelids were dropping and my vision was blurry.
 I also had short of breathing and sluggishness, so it was hard for me to raise my baby or even walking.

 Yes, I was infected by the bacteria that released a deadly toxin that ever known in the world.
 Botulism is a very rare disease, you can count the sufferers by hand.
 Luckily, in this modern-day, the scientists had found the Botulinum Antitoxin, so that I became a survivor.
 Alhamdulillah.